griffin-h/tom-alertstreams/README.md

 ## Alert Handling

-Let's assume that an `AlertStream` subclass exists for the Kafka stream of interest.
-The keys of the `TOPIC_HANDLERS` dictionary are the topics subscribed to.
+Assuming that an `AlertStream` subclass exists for the Kafka stream of interest, the keys of the `TOPIC_HANDLERS` dictionary are the topics that will be subscribed to.
 The values of the `TOPIC_HANDLERS` dictionary specify alert handling methods that will be imported and called for each alert recieved on that topic.
 An example is provided, `tom_alerts.alertstreams.alertstream.alert_logger`, which simply logs the alert.

 To customize this behaviour according to the needs of your TOM, define an alert handling function for each topic that you wish to subscribe to.
-Your `TOPIC_HANDLERS` dictionary will have a an entry for each topic whose key is the topic name and whose value is the dot-path to the alert handling function.
-When the `AlertStream` subclass is instanciated, the `OPTIONS` dictionary is read and and `alert_handler` dictionary is created.
-It is keyed by topic name and it's values are the imported callable functions specified by the dot-path. `readstreams` will calls the alert handler for each alert that comes in on the topic.
+Your `TOPIC_HANDLERS` dictionary will have a an entry for each topic whose key is the topic name and whose value is a string indicating the dot-path to the alert handling function.
+When the `AlertStream` subclass is instanciated, the `OPTIONS` dictionary is read and an `alert_handler` dictionary is created.
+It is keyed by topic name and it's values are the imported callable functions specified by the dot-path strings. `readstreams` will call the alert handler for each alert that comes in on the topic.
 The signiture of the alert handling function is specific to the `AlertStream` subclasss.

-documentation coming.
 ## Subclassing `AlertStream`

 documentation coming.